 These knee pads are not only thick and durable, but they’ll also provide the type of protection and comfort you need when you’re playing on the court.
 They’re also very flexible, so they won’t restrict how you move during a game.

 The buyer’s guide will also discuss the type of features you should look for before you buy, how to tell a high-quality pair of knee pads from pads that will quickly wear out over a matter of weeks, and what type of padding and material to look for that can ensure both comfort and durability.

 Below, you’ll find a chart that will list some of the similarities and differences between each of these pairs, how they rated, what you can expect in terms of price, and the types of features they have to offer.

 McDavid Hex Knee Pads Compression Leg Sleeve for Basketball

-This pair of compression knee pads offers the best of both worlds, featuring both compression material and thick padding that’s designed to protect you on the court while improving circulation and minimizing pain and inflammation.
-The pads feature the brand’s patented hex protection, which involves closed cell foam padding that’s designed to protect the knees for injury upon impact.
+This pair of compression knee pads features both compression material and thick padding, providing the best of both worlds by protecting you on the court and improving circulation while minimizing pain and inflammation.
+The brand’s patented hex protection is integrated into the pads, featuring closed cell foam padding that’s designed to prevent knee injury upon impact.